COVID-19 Dashboard Information

 Close Contact with a Positive

 According to the CDC, a close contact is someone who spends greater than 15 minutes within six feet of a person who has tested positive for COVID-19 from the 48 hours prior to the positive person’s symptom onset, or if the positive person is asymptomatic, 48 hours prior to the positive test collection date.
 Persons identified through contact tracing as “close contacts” will be notified to determine quarantine status.
 Factors such as vaccinations, mask wearing, and social distancing could impact the need for or the length of quarantine.
 Families will still be notified if school-based contact tracing identifies their student as a close contact.
-Parents or guardians will be able to choose whether their student will remain in school with increased mitigation requirements or quarantine at home.
 Students who are identified COVID-19 positive will still be required to quarantine.

 Immunizations and Vaccinations